TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 7/Judges 7.17.md

 ---

-And he said unto them, Look on me, and do likewise: and, behold, when I come to the outermost part of the camp, it shall be that, as I do, so shall ye do.
+He said to them, "Watch me, and do likewise.
+Behold, when I come to the outermost part of the camp, it shall be that, as I do, so you shall do.